-Oddly and quite disappointingly, the legacy of the Normans in England has been often vilified on account of them being foreigners and ‘French’ who supposedly invaded the Anglo-Saxon sanctity of the island.
-However, beyond such common stereotypes and ethnic characterizations, there was more to the Normans – both in terms of their resourcefulness and military prowess.
-So, without further ado, let us take a gander at some of these enthralling facts about the Normans that might set some things right about the misconceptions about the ‘invaders’ from the northern part of France.
+Oddly and quite disappointingly, the legacy of the Normans in England has sometimes been vilified on account of them being foreigners and ‘French’ who supposedly invaded the Anglo-Saxon sanctity of the island.
+However, beyond such stereotypes and ethnic characterizations, there was more to the Normans – both in terms of their resourcefulness and military prowess.
+So, without further ado, let us take a gander at the enthralling history of the Normans that might set some things right about the misconceptions about the ‘invaders’ from the northern part of France.

 Thus started the reign of illustrious Rollo and his ‘Norman’ successors, after the signing of this momentous Treaty of Saint-Clair-sur-Epte.
 But as was usually the case with his Viking predecessors, Rollo was not content with the initial amount of territory he was assigned to.
 By 924 AD, he managed to add other proximate areas to his newly-formed duchy, including the districts of Sees and Exmes.
 His son William Longsword further added the territories of Cotentin and Avranchin by 933 AD.

 The Very Name Normandy Comes From the Normans –

 As we mentioned earlier, it was by the agreement of the Frankish crown and the Viking raiders that Normandy was formed.
 Before this timeline, the area probably encompassed the bigger (and very rich) province of Neustria – known for its prevalence of Gallo-Roman villas and treasure-filled abbeys.
 However, by the time the first ‘batch’ of Vikings settled in the land, the territory was rechristened as ‘Normandy’, derived from the Latin Nortmanni – denoting the Northmen (or Norsemen) raiders.